MarkOates/cpp-styleguide/cpp_style_guide.md

 ### Default Arguments

-Unlike inline definitions and declarations which include spaces, default arguments should not include spaces surrounding their assignment operators `=`:
+Default arguments should not include spaces surrounding their assignment operators `=`:

 ```cpp
 // correct: